persmed/cas-assignment/docs/assignment.ai.rst

 	- Compare three training loss curves with normal, low and high learning rates.
 What is your observation and conclusion?
 (1 point)
 	- Compare the evaluation result of Dice, ASD, and HD of three models with normal, low and high learning rate?
 Which model reports the best accuracy?
 (1 point)
 	- Compare the segmentation prediction results qualitatively of three models in ITK-SNAP and explain the differences?
 Do you think those models can be used for surgical planning, or how could we improve this model?
 (1 point)
-	- Finetune the hyper-parameters (number of training epochs and learning rate), and report the best accuracy you get in both qualitative and quantitative.
+	- Fine tune the hyper-parameters (number of training epochs and learning rate), and report the best accuracy you get in both qualitative and quantitative.
 (1 point)

 #.
 Questions (4 points)